 Hiking through Washington’s Olympic Forest, a rainforest, life is everywhere.
-It is fascinating to watch the serial changes in the forest simultaneously.
+The forest is simultaneous.
 That is, every stage of change is visible at once: new growth, strength, decay, rebirth, old age.
 In all of it, flourishing progress; in all of it, a study of change, everything on the cusp of adaptation.

-In all of this richness, the most interesting facet became how the adaptation to change became the strength.
+In all of this richness, the fascination resides in how the adaptation to change became the strength.
 From the fallen tree, defeat would not be the way.
 The change would become the way.
 Roots would be redirected, the original direction of growth would alter – always growing to the light.

 This image recalls the last stanza of Baudelaire’s “The Soul of Wine”, in which the poet gives voice to the aspirations of wine through the vessel of man: